Grayson-Remington/utilityMapApp/README.md

 You can learn more in the [Vite guides](https://vitejs.dev/guide/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/). -->

+Features to Add:

+-   Laterals
+-   Legend
+-   Color-coded lines and symbols